forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 *Internal Error Case*

 > Graph Engine identified your source and sink, but you must manually verify that you have a sanitizer in this path.
 Then, add an engine directive to skip the path.
 Next, create a GitHub issue for the Code Analyzer team that includes the error and stack trace.
 After we fix this issue, check the Code Analyzer release notes for more info.
-Error and stacktrace: [placeholder error message + stacktrace info]
+Error and stacktrace: [details]

 Graph Engine ran into an error while walking this path.
 Manually verify that you have a sanitizer on the path, and add an engine directive to skip the path.
 Next, create a GitHub issue for the Code Analyzer team that includes the error and stack trace so we can research and resolve it.
 After we determine a fix for the issue, check Code Analyzer [Release Information](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/release-information/) for more info.